 editing each other's work.
 Resource are shared through HAPPY MAIL.

 It is the Pen-Pals themselves who decide how often, when, and how to best to

 contact each other.
 The WordArtists provide the procedure to follow for getting

-the most out of a pen-pal arrangement, and provide potential pen-pal.
-Register
+the most out of a pen-pal arrangement, and provide the contact info for potential

 |WordArtists Small Groups/Pen Pals are programs of the WordArtists Community.
 All Rights reserved.
 Copyright 2017.

 Because these groups are for the busy writer, they meet online and function as a Facebook group with forum

 capabilities.
 In this way, personal schedules don't matter.
 Members are able to submit their work for evaluation

 and critique at any time.
 The groups feature contests and writing prompt challenges.